daydreamingntea/Alina-Feng-BSE-Portfolio/index.md

 - Make sure that they do NOT tamper with the wiring
 - Blackmail

 **What if someone starts spamming the buttons?**
 - Use the locking mechanism with the power button
 - Hide the remote or the robot
 - Confiscate the battery
+- Change the code so the robot does nothing
 - Blackmail

 **What if someone tries to hijack the robot with another remote?**
 - Start a monopoly for the remotes
 - Take away their remote
+- Change the code so the remote does nothing out of pure pettiness
 - Blackmail

 **Who is better, R2-D2 or R2-P2?**
 - Both are amazing
 - I love them both
+- They have their strengths and weaknesses